 Historia

-Basingwerk Abbey was founded in 1132 by Ranulf de Gernon, the fourth Earl of Chester, who brought the Benedictines from the Savigny monastery in southern Normandy.
-The abbey became part of the Cistercian order in 1147, when the brothers of Savigny merged with the monastery of Cîteaux.
-Ten years later, at the initiative of King Henry II the Buildwas Abbey in Shropshire received headship over the monastery, thanks to which the Welsh Cistercians received significant salaries, including lands in the English county of Derbyshire.
-In the same year, Henry II founded the Welsh abbey again, and the monks moved from Hen Blas to Basingwerk, in a place now called Greenfield.
+The abbey was founded in 1132 by Ranulf de Gernon, 4th Earl of Chester, who brought Benedictines from Savigny in southern Normandy to the Welsh-English border.
+The monastery became part of the Cistercian order in 1147, when the Savigny brothers merged with the Cîteaux.
+Ten years later, at the initiative of King Henry II, Buildwas Abbey in Shropshire was given control of the monastery.
+As a result, the Welsh Cistercians received significant endowments, including lands in the English county of Derbyshire.
+That same year, Henry II refounded the Welsh monastery and the monks moved from their original site at Hen Blâs to Basingwerk at Greenfield Valley.

 In the 70s and 80s of the 13th century the abbey suffered heavy losses during the Welsh – English wars.
 In 1284, King Edward gave a compensation of £ 100 for this reason, although the revenues of the devastated monastery were low at the end of the 13th century.
 The situation was improved by permits obtained from the English kings for weekly markets and yearly fairs.
 The king also favored Basingwerk by inviting the abbots to parliamentary sessions in London.
 It was one of only four Welsh abbeys that were honored in this way, although in the fourteenth century it was often in debt.